Antony and Cleopatra: Betrayal

 Shakespeare critic Sara Deats says Cleopatra's betrayal fell "on the successful fencing with Octavius that leaves her to be "noble to [herself]".
 However, she quickly reconciles with Antony, reaffirming her loyalty towards him and never truly submitting to Caesar.

-Enobarbus, Antony's most devoted friend, betrays Antony when he deserts him in favour for Caesar.
-He exclaims, "I fight against thee! / No: I will go seek some ditch wherein to die" (IV.
+Enobarbus, Antony's most devoted friend, betrays Antony when he deserts him in favour of Caesar.
+But he exclaims, "I fight against thee! / No: I will go seek some ditch wherein to die" (IV.
 6. 38–39).
-Although he abandoned Antony, critic Kent Cartwright claims Enobarbus' death "uncovers his greater love" for him considering it was caused by the guilt of what he had done to his friend thus adding to the confusion of the characters' loyalty and betrayal that previous critics have also discovered.
+Although he abandoned Antony, critic Kent Cartwright claims Enobarbus' death "uncovers his greater love" for him considering it was caused by the guilt for what he had done to his friend, thus adding to the confusion of the characters' loyalty and betrayal that previous critics have also discovered.
 Even though loyalty is central to secure alliances, Shakespeare is making a point with the theme of betrayal by exposing how people in power cannot be trusted, no matter how honest their word may seem.
 The characters' loyalty and validity of promises are constantly called into question.
 The perpetual swaying between alliances strengthens the ambiguity and uncertainty amid the characters' loyalty and disloyalty.

 Power dynamics

-As a play concerning the relationship between two empires, the presence of a power dynamic is apparent and becomes a recurring theme.
+As a play concerning the relationship between two empires, the dynamics of power becomes a recurring theme.
 Antony and Cleopatra battle over this dynamic as heads of state, yet the theme of power also resonates in their romantic relationship.
 The Roman ideal of power lies in a political nature taking a base in economical control.
 As an imperialist power, Rome takes its power in the ability to change the world.
 As a Roman man, Antony is expected to fulfill certain qualities pertaining to his Roman masculine power, especially in the war arena and in his duty as a soldier: